kennytilton/web-mx/doc/intro.md

 cd web-mx
 clojure -M -m figwheel.main --build simpleclock --repl
 ```
-In a minute, look for this to appear in a browser near you at [localhost:9500/simpleclock](http://localhost:9500/simpleclock.html):
+In a minute, look for this to appear in your browser at [localhost:9500/simpleclock](http://localhost:9500/simpleclock.html):

 ![Web MX](../images/simpleclock.png)

-The reader should be able to edit the hex color and, when it is valid, see the clock digits change to that color.
+We can edit the hex color and, when the value is valid 3 or 6 hex digits, see the clock digits change to that color.
 Invalid values will make the field background turn pink and the digits revert to black.
-The curious reader will find the somewhat heavily documented [code here](https://github.com/kennytilton/web-mx/blob/main/src/tiltontec/example/simpleclock.cljs).
+The somewhat heavily documented code is [here](https://github.com/kennytilton/web-mx/blob/main/src/tiltontec/example/simpleclock.cljs).

 Now we can return to the terminal:
-> Enter ^C ^D to return to the shell prompt.
+> Return to the terminal and hit ^C ^D to return to the shell prompt.

 Before continuing, for convenience we can add this function to our shell startup:
 ```